0RGANCEST/0RGANCEST/README.md

 i'll act rude sometimes so i apologize in advance if i take my anger out on you My interests come across as violent in most media so if that makes you uncomfortable just dni or tell me so i don't mention it around you

-Just respect me and i resoect you yuh? gud gud!
+Just respect me and i respect you yuh? gud gud!

 </details>